ultralytics/ultralytics/README.md

 yolo predict model=yolo11n.pt source='https://ultralytics.com/images/bus.jpg'
 ```

-`yolo` can be used for a variety of tasks and modes and accepts additional arguments, i.e. `imgsz=640`.
+`yolo` can be used for a variety of tasks and modes and accepts additional arguments, e.g. `imgsz=640`.
 See the YOLO [CLI Docs](https://docs.ultralytics.com/usage/cli/) for examples.

 ### Python